react-boilerplate/react-boilerplate/js/README.md

 * `constants`: Action constants need to be defined in this/these utility module(s)

 * `reducers`: Reducers manage the state of an app, basically a simplified implementation of Stores in Flux.
 For an introduction to reducers, watch [this talk](https://www.youtube.com/watch?v=xsSnOQynTHs) by @gaearon.

+* `app.js`: The entry point of the application.
+Mostly setup and boilerplate code.
+Routes are configured in the JSX here!